-Deadline Extended to Get Required REAL ID
+Deadline to Get Required REAL ID Extended Again

 For Arizonans who use their driver’s license or ID card to go through TSA security at U.S. airports and other restricted, federally-controlled facilities, this means they have an additional year to get an Arizona Voluntary Travel ID through the Arizona Department of Transportation Motor Vehicle Division (MVD).
 The voluntary travel ID can be combined and used as a driver’s license, but the standard Arizona Driver License does not comply with REAL ID requirements and cannot be used once enforcement begins.
 The Travel ID can be distinguished from a standard ID by a gold star in the upper right corner of the front of the card.